emmercm/www/src/blog/the-dangers-of-offset-with-mysql.md

 ## Solution 1: cursor-based pagination

-**Cursor-based pagination / the "seek" method / keyset pagination.**

-Call it what you want, the idea is that you use the results from one query to help fetch the next or previous page.
+Cursor-based pagination, the "seek" method, keyset pagination - call it what you want, the idea is that you use the results from one query to help fetch the next or previous page.
 With this method we lose the ability to seek to arbitrary pages in our dataset, but that's likely acceptable for the real world use cases above.

-Let's query for the first page of results from the second `messages` table with the secondary index from above, but the `weight` column isn't unique, and we need to ensure deterministic ordering, so we have to have a secondary ordering by the `id` column:
+Let's query for the first page of results from the second `messages` table with the secondary index from above - but the `weight` column isn't unique, and we need to ensure deterministic ordering, so we have to have a secondary ordering by the `id` column:

 ```shell
 mysql> SELECT id